Fblaze1/Datasmos/README.md

 irisDfSetosa = irisDf.subsetRows(row=>row["species"]=="setosa")//returns a new DataFrame containing only the rows whose "species" attribute is "setosa" irisDfSetosa.randomHead()
 ```
-`subsetRows` takes in a condition function as its only argument - the function ahould return a Boolean value (`true` or `false`) for each row to determine whether to include that row in the subset
+`subsetRows` takes in a condition function as its only argument - the function should return a Boolean value (`true` or `false`) for each row to determine whether to include that row in the subset

 ### Make a subset of the DataFrame by applying a condition to its columns